-Before Accounts Payable Automation spread into the organizations, the cost of processing an invoice varied wildly.
-This is because time spent on manual invoice processing depends on a number of factors, such as clerical accuracy (or lack thereof) and the speed at which an accountant can manually enter data or cross-reference documents.
+Before Automated Invoice Processing spread into the organizations, the cost of processing an invoice varied wildly.
+This is because time spent on manual invoice processing depends on several factors, such as clerical accuracy (or lack thereof) and the speed at which an accountant can manually enter data or cross-reference documents.
 As human error often creeps in, and paper-based systems are less efficient than their digital counterparts, costs can soar all-too quickly, leaving bills unpaid and vendors displeased.

 How manual and automated AP invoice processing differ

 Not long ago, all invoice processing was done manually.
 As time is always of the essence when it comes to honouring payments, accountants are under pressure to push invoices through as quickly and accurately as possible.
-But we’re only human, so ensuring payments, following-up with approval processes, filling documents, and following up with vendors can pile up and lead to delays — or worse, inaccurate data and invoices.
+But we’re also human so ensuring payments, following-up with approval processes, filling documents, doing data checks, making sure to include all relevant departments or people, and following up with vendors can pile up and lead to delays or even worse, inaccurate data and invoices.

-Because of this, the cost of processing an invoice is seen as something of a time-sink — one that leads to high overhead costs.
+Because of this, the cost of processing an invoice is seen as something of a time-sink and one that leads to high overhead costs.

 This article by SmallBizDaily goes few steps further by highlighting some other noteworthy benefits that automation brings to the table:

-- Less paper: As automated Accounts Payable happens primarily online or via cloud-based solutions, paper waste and unnecessary costs (such as printer ink) are drastically lowered.
-As we enter the digital-first era, sustainability is becoming a key industry driver, and AP automation can help businesses become more eco-friendly.
+- Less paper: As automated Accounts Payable happens primarily online or via cloud-based solutions, departmental paper waste and unnecessary costs (such as printer ink) are drastically lowered.
+As we enter the digital-first era and sustainability is becoming more of a key industry driver, and AP automation can help businesses become more eco-friendly.

 - Increased productivity: By removing redundant, time-consuming administrative tasks from daily duties, AP automation empowers teams with the time they need to focus on jobs that add real value to the business.